1. How much does therapy cost?

 Therapy has been shown to be effective for a wide range of difficulties.
 From those people who want to gain insight or manage stress to those experiencing more severe difficulties, there are many people who benefit from seeking psychological help with their concerns to improve their quality of life.
 In many cases, therapy has been shown to be as effective as medication.

 8. How long does it take to get an appointment?

-Generally we are able to schedule an initial appointment with a clinician within 24-48 hours of your call, depending on your availability.
+Due to the influx of individuals seeking therapy after COVID-19, we currently have a waitlist.
+Generally we are able to schedule an initial appointment with a clinician within 4 to 8 weeks, depending on your availability.
 The initial intake appointment can last up to 1.5 hours, with most weekly sessions lasting 50 minutes.

 9. Do you offer medication?

 As a psychological training clinic, we cannot write prescriptions for medications.
 We can provide you with numbers for various treatment providers in the area.